 TABLE OF CONTENTS 5

 COMPOSITION OF THE CORPORATE BODIES 7

 GROUP STRUCTURE 9

-INTERIM CONSOLIDATED FINANCIAL REPORT 11
+INTERIM REPORT ON OPERATIONS 11

 1. Introduction 12

 2. Macroeconomic Framework 12

-3.Significant events occurred during the period 13
+3. Significant events occurred during the period 13

-4.Activity, reference market and operating performance for the first six months of 2016 15
+4. Activity, reference market and operating performance for the first nine months of 2016 15

-5.Summary of balance sheet figures as at 30 June 2016 21
+5.Summary of balance sheet figures as at 30 September 2016 21

-6.Management and types of financial risk 23
+6. Management and types of financial risk 23

-7.Atypical and/or unusual and non-recurring transactions with related parties 23
+7. Atypical and/or unusual and non-recurring transactions with related parties 23

-8.Group Employees 23
+8. Group Employees 23

-9.Other information 23
+9. Other information 23

-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS 25
+INTERIM REPORT ON OPERATIONS 25

-Consolidated statement of financial position as at 30 June 2016 and as at 31 December 2015 26
+Consolidated statement of financial position as at 30 September 2016 and as at 31 December 2015 \dots 26

-Consolidated income statement for the half-year ended 30 June 2016 and 2015 27
+Consolidated income statement as at 30 September 2016 and 2015 27

-Consolidated statement of comprehensive income for the half-year ended 30 June 2016 and 2015 28
+Consolidated statement of comprehensive income as at 30 September 2016 and 2015 28

-Statement of consolidated cash flows for the half-year ended 30 June 2016 and 2015 29
+Statement of consolidated cash flows as at 30 September 2016 and 2015 29

-Statement of changes in consolidated shareholders' equity for the half-year

-ended 30 June 2016 and 2015 30
+Statement of changes in consolidated shareholders' equity as at 30 September 2016 and 2015 30

 Explanatory notes 31

-Certification pursuant to Article 154-bis of Italian Legislative Decree 58/98 48
+Certification pursuant to Article 154-bis of Italian Legislative Decree 58/98 49

-INDEPENDENT AUDITOR'S REPORT 49

-Board of Directors (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman and Chief Executive Officer Ambrogio Caccia Dominioni Vice Chairman Gianluca Bolelli Sergio Arnoldi () Directors Gioacchino Attanzio () Guido Giuseppe Maria Corbetta () Caterina Caccia Dominioni Lucia Caccia Dominioni Paola Durante () () Independent Directors Board of Statutory Auditors (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Simone Cavalli Statutory Auditors Stefano Chirico Alessandra De Beni Alternate Auditors Attilio Marcozzi Stefania Rusconi Members of the Control and Risk Committee (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Sergio Arnoldi Members Gioacchino Attanzio Gianluca Bolelli Members of the Remuneration and Appointments Committee (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Gioacchino Attanzio Members Sergio Arnoldi Caterina Caccia Dominioni Lead Independent Director Gioacchino Attanzio Director in charge of the internal control and risk management system Caterina Caccia Dominioni Manager responsible for preparing the Company's Andrea Bramani financial statements
+31 December 2018) Chairman and Chief Executive Officer Ambrogio Caccia Dominioni Vice Chairman Gianluca Bolelli Sergio Arnoldi () Directors Gioacchino Attanzio () Guido Giuseppe Maria Corbetta () Caterina Caccia Dominioni Lucia Caccia Dominioni Paola Durante () () Independent Directors Board of Statutory Auditors (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Simone Cavalli Stefano Chirico Statutory Auditors Alessandra De Beni Alternate Auditors Attilio Marcozzi Stefania Rusconi Members of the Control and Risk Committee (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Sergio Arnoldi Members Gioacchino Attanzio Gianluca Bolelli Members of the Remuneration and Appointments Committee (in office until the date of the Shareholders' Meeting convened to approve the financial statements as at 31 December 2018) Chairman Gioacchino Attanzio Members Sergio Arnoldi Caterina Caccia Dominioni Lead Independent Director Gioacchino Attanzio Director in charge of the internal control and risk management system Caterina Caccia Dominioni Manager responsible for preparing the Company's Andrea Bramani financial statements